 On May 8, 1945, Göring surrendered to the Americans in full military regalia.
 Expecting to be treated as the emissary of a defeated people, the Reichsmarschall was shocked when his medals and marshal’s baton were taken away and he was confined in Prisoner of War Camp No. 32, known to its inmates as the “Ashcan.”

-It was from his cell in the Ashcan that on July 25, 1945, Adolf Hitler’s former heir was interviewed by Major Kenneth W. Hechler of the U.S. Army Europe’s Historical Division, with Captain Herbert R. Sensenig serving as translator.
-The interview—overlooked for more than 60 years—provides insight on some of the strategic options considered by the Nazi leadership early in the war, their views of the threat posed by the United States and the Soviet Union, and how those attitudes influenced the actual strategy implemented.
+It was from his cell in the Ashcan that on July 25, 1945, Adolf Hitler‘s former heir was interviewed by Maj.
+Kenneth W. Hechler of the U.S. Army Europe’s Historical Division, with Capt.
+Herbert R. Sensenig serving as translator.
+The interview — overlooked for more than 60 years — provides insight into some of the strategic options considered by the Nazi leadership early in the war, their views of the threat posed by the United States and the Soviet Union, and how those attitudes influenced the actual strategy implemented.

 Hechler: What was the German estimate of American war potential?
 Did Germany hope to complete its European campaigns before the United States would be strong enough to intervene?

 Göring: As a break neared and it seemed that the matter had to be decided by war, I told Hitler, I consider it a duty to prevent America going to war with us.
 I believed the economic and technical potential of the United States to be unusually great, particularly the air force.
 Although at the time not too many new inventions had been developed to the extent we might have anticipated, and airplane production was significant but not outstandingly large.
 I always answered Hitler that it would be comparatively easy to convert factories to war production.
 In particular, the mighty automobile industry could be resorted to.
 Hitler was of the opinion that America would not intervene because of its unpleasant experiences in World War I.

 What unpleasant experiences?
 Loss of life?